goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * copy-with property-list record – creates a new record based on [record] with changes from a list of pairs
 * get-properties record – returns all keys in this record as a list of strings
 * assert list-of-assertions – tests every assertion in the list of pairs, return false if any assertion fails
-* sh cmd – executes the given command in the current working directory and returns the output
+* sh cmd – executes the given command in the current working directory and returns the output as a list of strings ( lines)
+* $ cmd – executes the given command in the current working directory and returns the output as a list of strings ( lines)
+* cd dir – changes the current working directory to a new directory
+* returns the current working directory
+* f ** g – combines two functions to a new one that applies both functions after another
+* when* v list – checks each [predicate] called with [value] to evaluate to first expression with a true predicate